Speaking before an audience is terrifying for many people. In fact, surveys indicate that many fear public speaking more than death itself.

 I am fortunate in that public speaking has always been easy for me; I know that for many, it is a tremendous challenge.
 Here are some pointers that I hope can help you to be a more effective ritual and community speaker:

 - If at all possible—that is, unless the wording has to be exact for some reason—do not attempt to memorize a speech.
 There is too much that can go wrong with a memorized speech; either you can lose track and forget the next part of what you are saying, or the presentation can appear wooden and lifeless because you are regurgitating something from memory and focusing on recall rather than connecting with your audience.
 Short passages are okay for memorization, but it is much better to work from a short set of talking points, and speaking spontaneously about each of these.
 The talking points can be memorized, or you can keep a small card in your hand listing them as a reminder.
-A poem or quotation may be read from paper.
+A poem or quotation may be read from paper, but it’s much better to read from a book or binder, as loose pages can flop all over the place.

 - If you have too much material to be summarized by a brief set of talking points, consider having more than one person deliver it.
 Variety helps listeners to maintain focus, anyway, and it’s much better to have two people speaking from talking points than one reading from pages.